TILT, BUMHUNTING, AND WHAT POKER CAN TEACH US ABOUT BUILDING A PRO SPORTS TEAM

 Certain players are bad all the time, others become bad due to circumstance.
 The term for that one is going on tilt.
 For some, tilt happens when they lose a few big hands in a row and get rattled.
 For others, it’s when they win too much and start getting cocky.
 For others, it’s when the cocktail waitress brings them drink number four.

 And it’s the same in sports.
 Some GMs are dumb, others simply do dumb things due to circumstance.
 A player demands a trade.
 A new owner wants to make headlines.
 A superstar is nearing the end of his prime, and it’s essential to surround him with talent before it’s too late.

 Last weekend, the Los Angeles Clippers—a team that has made nothing but savvy moves the last few years—became that victim of circumstance.
 Not a bum worth hunting, but a good player on tilt.
 When Kawhi Leonard told them the only way he would join their organization was if they traded for Paul George, they had no choice: They had to get Paul George.

-Suddenly, the Oklahoma City Thunder were extracting a collection of seven first round picks and pick swaps, a talented young point guard, and a solid veteran on a decent contract for a player who didn’t want to be there anyway.
+Suddenly, the Oklahoma City Thunder were extracting a collection of seven first round picks and pick swaps, a talented young point guard, and a solid veteran on a decent contract for a player who didn’t even want to be there.